nghttp2/nghttp2/doc/apiref-header.rst

 Each header field name and value must obey the field-name and field-value production rules described in `RFC 7230, section 3.2. <https://tools.ietf.org/html/rfc7230#section-3.2>`_.
 Additionally, all field name must be lower cased.
+While the pseudo header fields must satisfy these rules, we just ignore illegal regular headers (this means that these header fields are not passed to application callback).
+This is because these illegal header fields are floating around in existing internet and resetting stream just because of this may break many web sites.
+This is especially true if we forward to or translate from HTTP/1 traffic.

 With the above validations, nghttp2 library guarantees that header field name passed to `nghttp2_on_header_callback()` is not empty.